nmshd/documentation/_docs_integrate/10-connector-installation.md

 # Validate the connector installation

-You can validate the connector installation by checking it's health route.
+You can validate the connector installation by checking its health route.
 Simply access `<connector-baseurl>/health` in your browser or using curl.

 If the swagger documentation is enabled you can also access it under `<connector-baseurl>/docs`